Guinean/R2R/tasks.md

   - i think docker secrets would be better. those secrets can point to files on the host outside of the versioned workspace, and so generally easier to protect from accidentally commiting.
 - configuration is also a challenge with r2r, and there are a lot of knobs to adjust and control, and defaults i want to overwrite
   - but its pretty verbose and the project is very actively developed (hence my fork).
 So sometimes new settings appear i need to account for, or existing settings have different meanings.
 So updating the fork and my interpretation of it needs extra care.
-  - I think using <https://github.com/pydantic/pydantic-settings> , <https://docs.pydantic.dev/latest/concepts/pydantic_settings/> might be a good method.
+  - I think using <https://github.com/pydantic/pydantic-settings> , <https://docs.pydantic.dev/latest/concepts/pydantic_settings/>, <https://docs.pydantic.dev/latest/api/pydantic_settings/index.md>.
+These urls are causing errors for llm fetching so i've downloaded the llm.txt for pydantic settings might be a good method.
 The cli capability of pydantic settings is a potentially very nice to have thing.
 The one thing to be careful of is i don't really know all the things R2R does about the settings, in that i don't really know the potential options, or how to validate some of the entries.
   - some examples of things i might want to do at some point:
     - ability to create different versions of the embedding or ingestion (etc) config portions of the r2r.toml and able to choose between presets or may specific tweaks. to managing the r2r.toml,
     - able to swap out the compose ports to something different than the defaults, or ability to use another network that the host so that I can leave the ports the same and not have different instances conflict,